 The Cruelty of Things Beyond Control

-The next layer is about the cruelty of things beyond the own control and how to deal with not being in control.
+The next layer concerns the cruelty of things beyond one’s own control and how to deal with not being in control.
 This layer is a societal and cultural one.
-It is probably the hardest one for a grieving person as it is beyond the griever’s control.
+It is probably the hardest for a grieving person, as it is beyond the griever’s control.

-For example, the perceptions of society towards widows who immigrated for a love marriage; but also the perceptions of a widow’s former fellow-citizens towards those who left their (former) home country.
-Grace’s discussion of cultural differences provides great insight into the diversity of humankind.
-It also helps understanding of what made America great: Adopting the best of each culture while acknowledging that the boundaries of one’s own freedom are where the boundaries of the next person’s freedom start.
+For example, the perceptions of society towards widows who immigrated for a love marriage, but also the perceptions of a widow’s former fellow-citizens towards those who left their (former) home country.
+Grace’s discussion of cultural differences provides excellent insight into the diversity of humankind.
+It also helps in understanding what made America great: Adopting the best of each culture while acknowledging that the boundaries of one’s freedom are where the boundaries of the next person’s freedom start.

 Self-Discovery, Coping and Self-Empowerment